 Drake Driscoll

-EDUCATION & COMMUNITY ENGAGEMENT MANAGER
+DIRECTOR OF EDUCATION & COMMUNITY ENGAGEMENT

 Drake Driscoll is a passionate arts administrator in the field of education and community engagement and has established herself as a versatile performer and advocate for social change through music.
 She is the Executive Director and Co-founder of The VISION Collective, an ensemble dedicated to building meaningful relationships with and among refugees and new Americans by sharing music between diverse communities.
 Drake is also a member of the United Nations Chamber Music Society and was a Gluck Community Service fellow at The Juilliard School.
 Prior to YCA, Drake worked as the Coordinator for the Learning and Engagement Programs team at Carnegie Hall and taught an Arts and Community Engagement seminar at Walnut Hill School for the Arts.
 Drake was a member of the 2020-2021 Global Leaders Program cohort, receiving an Executive Graduate Certificate in Social Entrepreneurship, Cultural Agency, Teaching Artistry, and Civic Leadership.
 She received a Master of Music degree in Cello Performance from The Juilliard School where she was the recipient of the 2020 Entrepreneurship Grant, the Norman Benzaquen Career Advancement Grant, and the Robert Sherman Award for Music Education and Community Outreach.
 Outside of work, Drake enjoys traveling, running, and exploring NYC’s restaurant scene.